 There is a reason this product is at the top of our list.
-Botanigard is a mycoinsecticide, or insect killing fungus.
+Botanigard is a mycoinsecticide or insect-killing fungus.
 It can be inoculated in the root zone and kills all stages of crawlers (it kills fliers but they are less likely to come in contact).
 Aphids are unable to build up an immunity to the mycelium, and it’s perfectly safe to use up to the day of harvest.
 So while it isn’t cheap, and won’t kill them all in one shot, Botanigard is definitely worth the cost.

 OG Biowar Foliar Pack

 Another excellent biological control, OG Biowar packs contain beneficial microbes in a pure talc carrier.
-This means they can be brewed into a activated compost tea and applied as a foliar spray or root drench.
+This means they can be brewed into an activated compost tea and applied as a foliar spray or root drench.
 The foliar pack is specifically tailored to help plants fight off pests and resist stress, and even includes insecticidal microbe species that work similarly to Botanigard.
 This product is highly recommended both as a treatment and preventative.

 Insecticidal Soaps / Oils

-Essential oils like rosemary, capsaicin from pepper plants, and Insecticidal soaps like Garden Safe or Safer 3-in-1 are most effective as a foliar and “spot spray” to kill fliers.
+Essential oils like rosemary, capsaicin from pepper plants, and Insecticidal soaps like Safer 3-in-1 are most effective as a foliar and “spot spray” to kill fliers.
 However, you can also try an essential oil and capsaicin root drench for an extra punch, just try it on a test plant first.
 As always, be careful with any kind of foliar spray during the bloom phase when plants are more susceptible to rot and mildew.

 These beneficial parasites attack aphids in the root zone.
 However, once established root aphids can simply out-breed nematodes.
 These are best used as a preventative or in conjunction with other methods.